com-480-data-visualization/project-2024-group-era/README.md

 **Source of Inspiration**

 After extensive brainstorming and reviewing some relevant websites,  we've identified several sources (shown below) from which we're considering drawing  inspiration.
-With preliminary approval from our professors, we MAY adapt some of their innovative ideas to our project.
+With preliminary approval from the websits' owners and our professors, we MAY adapt some of their innovative ideas to our project.

 [Species in Pieces](http://species-in-pieces.com/#), [react-globe.gl](https://vasturiano.github.io/react-globe.gl/), [Animalia](https://animalia.bio/)